AimanTahrim/tour-guide-kyoto/README.md

 # Tour Guide app

 Hi!
-This is my project №5 at the Udacity + Google Android Basics Nanodegree Scholarship.
+This is my mini project using Android Studio.

 ## Description

-This app help you to sightseeing the Krasnodar city.
+This app help you to sightseeing the beauty of Kyoto, Japan.

 ## Screenshot